welldan97/protocolist/README.md

 Usage in models
 ---------------

-The simplest way is just to write inside your model.
+The simplest way is just to write inside your model:

 ```ruby
 fires :create
 ```

-And when create event will be triggered,  it will automatically create Activity model with current user set as subject, `:create` as type, `self` as object and empty data.
+When "create" event will be triggered,  it will automatically create Activity with current user set as subject, `:create` as type, `self` as object and empty data.

 The more convenient usage: